Why Is Home Insurance so Expensive in 2025? (UK)

 Prices differ greatly by region.
 The ABI tracker does not publish a 2025 regional breakdown of price paid premiums, so we avoid regional percentages.

-Why UK home insurance premium are rising in 2025
+Why home insurance costs rose in 2025

 Inflation and rising building costs